-- 138. Site Plan Control: means a process which requires the preparation of detailed site specific development plans, and enables the review of such matters as building location, and massing, access, outdoor storage, amenity space, walkways, landscaping, loading and parking facilities, accessibility, lighting, grading and external non-design features.
+- location, and massing, access, outdoor storage, amenity space, walkways, landscaping, loading and parking facilities, accessibility, lighting, grading and external non-design features.
 Site Plan Control can only be used to establish on-site physical conditions such as setbacks and layout as well as road widening and intersection improvement. - 139.
 Sourcewater protection: means the act of protecting drinking water sources from contamination or overuse.
 These sources of water can include surface water, such as lakes, rivers, streams, or groundwater. - 140.
 Source protection plan: means a plan that protects drinking water sources from contamination or overuse.
 These sources of water can include surface water, such as lakes, rivers, streams, or groundwater. - 141.
-Supportive housing: means any housing, including dedicated facilities, in whole or in part, that is used by people who have specific needs beyond economic needs, including but not limited to, needs such as mobility requirements or support functions required for daily living.
-Examples of special-needs/supportive housing may include, but are not limited to, housing for persons with disabilities such as physical, sensory or mental health disabilities, and housing for older persons.
-(Source: Adapted from PPS, 202014) - 142.
+Special needs housing: means any housing, including dedicated facilities, in whole or in part, that is used by people who have specific needs beyond economic needs, including but not limited to, needs such as mobility requirements or support functions required for daily living.
+Examples of special needs housing may include, but are not limited to, housing for persons with disabilities such as physical, sensory or mental health disabilities, and housing for older persons.
+(Source: PPS, 2014) - 142.
 Special Policy Area: means an area within a community that has historically existed in the flood plain and where site-specific policies, approved by both the Ministers of Natural Resources and Municipal Affairs and Housing, are intended to provide for the continued viability of existing uses (which are generally on a small scale) and address the significant social and economic hardships to the community that would result from strict adherence to provincial policies concerning development.
 The criteria and procedures for approval are established by the Province.
 A Special Policy Area is not intended to allow for new or intensified development and site alteration, if a community has feasible opportunities for development outside the flood plain.
-(Source: PPS, 202014)

-- 143. Specialty crop area: means areas designated using guidelines developed by the Province, as amended from time to time.
-In these areas, specialty crops are predominantly grown such as tender fruits (peaches, cherries, plums), grapes, other fruit crops, vegetable crops, greenhouse crops, and crops from agriculturally developed organic soil, usually resulting from: - a. e. soils that have suitability to produce specialty crops, or lands that are subject to special climatic conditions, or a combination of both; - b. b. farmers skilled in the production of specialty crops; and - c. e. a long-term investment of capital in areas such as crops, drainage, infrastructure and related facilities and services to produce, store, or process specialty crops.
-(Source: PPS, 202014) - 144.
+(Source: PPS, 2014) - 143.
+Specialty crop area: means areas designated using guidelines developed by the Province, as amended from time to time.
+In these areas, specialty crops are predominantly grown such as tender fruits (peaches, cherries, plums), grapes, other fruit crops, vegetable crops, greenhouse crops, and crops from agriculturally developed organic soil, usually resulting from: - a. soils that have suitability to produce specialty crops, or lands that are subject to special climatic conditions, or a combination of both; - b. farmers skilled in the production of specialty crops; and - c. a long-term investment of capital in areas such as crops, drainage, infrastructure and related facilities and services to produce, store, or process specialty crops.
+(Source: PPS, 2014) - 144.
 Streetscape: means the visual appearance of a roadway formed by the location of physical features such as buildings, pedestrian, cycling and vehicular facilities and landscaping. - 145.
-Surface water feature: means water-related features on the earth's surface, including headwaters, rivers, stream channels, inland lakes, seepage areas, recharge/discharge areas, springs, wetlands, and associated riparian lands that can be defined by their soil moisture, soil type, vegetation or topographic characteristics.(Source: PPS, 202014)
+Surface water feature: means water-related features on the earth's surface, including headwaters, rivers, stream channels, inland lakes, seepage areas, recharge/discharge areas, springs, wetlands, and associated riparian lands that can be defined by their soil moisture, soil type, vegetation or topographic characteristics.(Source: PPS, 2014) - 146.
+Sustainability: means meeting the needs of people today without jeopardizing the ability to meet the needs of future generations.